📖 How-To Guides

 - Default SMB port: 445

-Troubleshooting: → See TROUBLESHOOTING.md#smb-connection
+Troubleshooting: → See TROUBLESHOOTING.md

 How to Connect to SFTP/FTP Server